 User - Group found in the LDAP directory Makes it possible to add the rule to a user or user group found in the firewall's LDAP directory.
-Select from the drop-down list the user or user group in question. originating from another domain (directory) domain.
-For this User - Group User - Group Makes it possible to add the rule to a user or user group coming from another domain.
+Select from the drop-down list the user or user group in question.
+User - Group originating from another domain (directory) Makes it possible to add the rule to a user or user group coming from another domain.
 For this option, enter the following information: • User - Group: choose whether the rule applies to a User or a Group.
 User - Group name: type the name of the user or group in question.
 Domain name: type the domain name in question.